Safest Ways to Clean Your Home

 You can also use baking soda to clean your carpets.

-You will hardly find any laundry detergent, which is eco-friendly.
-Laundry detergents have chemicals that are skin and throat irritants.
-Some studies suggest that they can be carcinogenic as well.
+You will hardly find any laundry detergent which is eco-friendly.
+Laundry detergents can contain chemicals that are skin and throat irritants.
+Some studies suggest that some can be carcinogenic as well.
 Of course, it’s always best to go for high-quality laundry products, such as those from The Laundress, if you do wish to use laundry detergent.
 However, if you do not want to, you can use soap nuts as an alternative to laundry detergents.
 They are easily available in natural stores and online.
 Leading detergent brands are generally not safe for use, but you can still look for eco friendly laundry detergent or natural detergents.
 Read through the ingredients carefully and look out for anything that has sulfate/sulfonate, parfum, phenol, and bleach.

 You can even use all-natural detergent to scrub the sink and walls.
 Vinegar-soda solution would work fine to clean the bathroom tiles.
 Using borax powder for scrubbing bathroom tiles and the toilet is also a good alternative to bathroom cleaners.
-Use vodka to clean the metal faucets, taps shower, and other fixtures; it would give a nice shine.
+Use vodka to clean the metal faucets, taps, showers, and other fixtures; it would give a nice shine.

 Fabric softeners mainly contain antibacterial agents that are skin irritants.
 They also help in the development of resistant bacteria.
 You do not really need a fabric softener.
 Vinegar helps to remove the static from the dryer.
 It is non-toxic and also dissolves the soap residues on the clothes.
 Vinegar is a perfect natural fabric softener for your clothes.
 You can add a tablespoon of tea tree oil to the vinegar for better results.
 If you want your clothes to smell nice, add a few drops of essential lavender oil to the vinegar.

 Ditch furniture polish.
-Its strong smell is enough to tell you that hazardous chemical it can contain.
+Its strong smell is enough to tell you the hazardous chemicals it can contain.
 Use a microfiber cloth that splits into hundreds of tiny fibres.
 A microfiber cloth captures dust and dirt more efficiently than your regular dust cloth or rag.
 You can use little olive oil for a polishing effect.

 Mattress and Upholstery Furniture